-Carrington Farms Organic Unrefined Extra Virgin Coconut Oil is a popular nutritional oil derived from the meat of fresh young coconuts.
+Carrington Farms Organic Unrefined Extra Virgin Coconut Oil is a popular oil derived from the meat of fresh young coconuts.
 Coconuts have been a primary source of food through the tropics.
-In it’s non organic form is used for cosmetics, industrial purposes, etc. It is slow to oxidize and can sustain a high heat.
+In it’s nonorganic form is used for cooking since it is slow to oxidize and can sustain medium to high heat.

-Coconut Oil possesses a wide variety of health benefits due to its fiber and nutritional content.
-It has earned the moniker of the “healthiest oil in the world”.
+Coconut Oil possesses a wide variety of benefits due to its fiber and nutritional content.

 Coconut oil is made up of medium chain fatty acids (MCFA).
 These fatty acids do not have a negative effect on cholesterol.
-They are known to lower the risk of heart disease and arteriosclerosis.
 The liver and the gall bladder do not need to digest and emulsify MCFA, resulting in instant energy, increased metabolic rate and subsequently more heat production and increased circulation.

 Skin Care: The medium chain triglyceride acts as a protective barrier against environmental and free radical damage.
 It also screens up to 20% of ultraviolet sun exposure.
-Coconut oil is rich in antioxidants and is a natural anti-microbial and anti-bacterial agent.
-Due to this it is the perfect anti aging moisturizer.
-It contains Vitamin E, help in the recovery of skin abrasions, burns and other trauma.
+Coconut oil is a natural anti-microbial and anti-bacterial agent.
+Due to this you can use it as an anti aging moisturizer.
+It contains Vitamin E to help with skin abrasions, burns and other trauma.
 It is excellent in the treatment for eczema.

 Other Coconut Oil Uses:

 * To help you feel full – mix 2 teaspoons of coconut oil with water and drink 20 -30 minutes before a meal.
 You will eat less at the meal because you will already feel full!

 * Eat a spoonful for an energy boost

 * Makeup remover